Study Abroad Program Overview

-Located just 30 minutes away from Amsterdam by train, Utrecht attracts many visitors with its picturesque cobblestone streets, tree-lined canals, medieval quarter, and multitude of shops and cafés.
+Located just 30 minutes away from Amsterdam by train, Utrecht attracts many visitors with its picturesque cobblestone streets, tree-lined canals, multitude of shops and cafés, and the medieval quarter.
 Students comprise nearly 20 percent of Utrecht’s population, giving the city a university town atmosphere.
 UCU is an elite honors college enrolling only 700 students in liberal arts and sciences.
 Courses at UCU are taught in English and the small classes, private tutor, and informal environment provides individual attention.

 Your program begins with a two-week Dutch Culture and Language (DCL) course to provide you with an introduction to Dutch history and culture and some everyday phrases in Dutch.